hannestschofenig/dtls-conn-id/draft-rescorla-tls-dtls-connection-id.md

 ~~~~
 {: #dtls-example title="Example DTLS Exchange with Connection IDs"}

-#  Security and Privacy Considerations
+#  Security and Privacy Considerations {#sec-cons}

 The connection id replaces the previously used 5-tuple and, as such, introduces
-an identifier that remains persistent during the lifetime of a DTLS session.
+an identifier that remains persistent during the lifetime of a DTLS connection.
 Every identifier introduces the risk of linkability, as explained in {{RFC6973}}.

 An on-path adversary, who is able to observe the DTLS 1.2 protocol exchanges between the
 DTLS client and the DTLS server, is able to link the initial handshake to all
 subsequent payloads carrying the same connection id pair (for bi-directional
 communication).
-For DTLS 1.3 the server-provided connection id is encrypted during
-the handshake but it will be trivial for an adversary to correlate packets belonging
-to the same session with the help of the transport layer header and DTLS record header.
+In DTLS 1.3, it is possible to provide new encrypted connection
+IDs, though of course those IDs are immediately used on the wird.
 Without multi-homing and mobility the use of the connection id is not different to the
 use of the 5-tuple.

 With multi-homing an adversary is able to correlate the communication
 interaction over the two paths, which adds further privacy concerns.

-The primary use case for this extension is for IoT devices where the battery lifetime
-is a concern and where the cost of re-running the full DTLS handshake or an abbreviated
-handshake is prohibitive (for example due to the energy requirements of the additional
-handshake, or the bandwidth needed by the additional messaging).
-The abbreviated handshake
-would use session resumption or session ticket in DTLS 1.2 or the revised ticket concept in DTLS 1.3.
-Note that DTLS 1.3 lowers the cost of an abbreviated handshake due to the use of the 0-RTT exchange.

-When there are privacy concerns the authors recommend to allocate (and exchange) a pool
-of connection ids so that the client can switch ids.
-Switching of ids can happen, for
-example, when certain events occur (like switching from one interface to another one in a multi-homing environment).
+In order
+to prevent this, implementations SHOULD attempt to use fresh connection IDs
+whenever they change local addresses or ports (though this is not always
+possible to detect).
+In DTLS 1.3, The RequestConnectionId message can be used
+to ask for new IDs in order to ensure that you have a pool of suitable IDs.

 This document does not change the security properties of DTLS 1.2 {{RFC6347}} and DTLS 1.3 {{I-D.ietf-tls-dtls13}}.
 It merely provides a more robust mechanism for associating an incoming packet with a store security context.

 #  IANA Considerations